Ensuring the Future | Honouring the Past

 Graves at Karrakatta that have a current grant are not impacted by cemetery renewal.
 If you are interested in renewing the grant for your family grave, please contact us on the details provided in the following section.

-Purchasing a grant in a section scheduled for cemetery renewal can be undertaken up until the commencement of the 12-month consultation period.
-Family graves can however still be used for interments up until the completion of the 3-month consultation period, subject to a non-renewal fee.
+Purchasing a grant in a section scheduled for cemetery renewal can be undertaken up until the completion of the 3-month consultation period.
+Family graves can also be used for interments up until the completion of the 3-month consultation period, subject to a non-renewal fee.

-Please refer to Submission Guide (PDF, 120KB) for assistance in making a submission.
+Please refer to the Submission Guide (PDF, 120KB) for assistance in making a submission.

 We would like to hear from you